 - sunscreen, and of course

 - a camera to capture the extraordinarily beautiful shots of the surrounding landscapes.

-- Update!
-Unfortunately, some of the vertical wooden stairs to the top have been damaged!
+*Lately, news has been circulating that the vertical wooden stairs to the top have been damaged.
 This means that the correct climbing gear is essential.
 Make sure you talk to people from the area before you depart so you are well informed.

 The hike to the Putucusi Mountain is not a walk in the park.
 However, if you are a passionate hiker in good physical condition, well acclimatized, you can certainly consider to do this hike and get the best and breathtaking views of Machu Picchu and surroundings.
 Just take into account all our advice, and enjoy the extraordinary one of the Things to do in Machu Picchu: Putucusi Mountain Hike.
 It’s Machu Picchu’s hidden jewel.